lucataco/cog-xgen-7b-8k-base/README.md

 Then, you can run predictions:

-    cog predict -i prompt="What are the differences between alpacas, vicunas and llamas?"
+    cog predict -i prompt="The world is"